vmware/build-tools-for-vmware-aria/mkdocs/usage/installer/index.md

 #### List of Properties

 Following is an exhaustive list of all properties that you can use with the Installer tool.
 The properties are grouped in sections per project type (that is available in the bundle).
-Within each sections, the properties are grouped in subsections based on their purpose and the operation they are used for.
+Within each section, the properties are grouped in subsections based on their purpose and the operation they are used for.

 Note that the script uses the properties from the **Common properties** section for all operations.